Bitcoin is a decentralized network built by contributions from thousands of individuals around the world.

 Tulip Trading is a Seychelles-based holding company created by Craig S. Wright.

-This lawsuit challenges one of the key principles of the Bitcoin network: that a user’s private key is required to effect a transaction and it cannot be overwritten by a group of developers in order to benefit, and prefer, a particular individual.
+This lawsuit challenged one of the key principles of the Bitcoin network: that a user’s private key is required to effect a transaction and it cannot be overwritten by a group of developers in order to benefit, and prefer, a particular individual.

 2/5/2020 | Craig Wright allegedly loses access to two wallets (12ib7 and 1FeeX) containing a combined 111,000 BTC following an alleged hack of his home computer network. |